react-alpha-beta/alphabeta/README.md

 );
 ```

-Additonally, the AlphaBeta component passes the prop `successAction` to ComponentA and ComponentB (your two variants). `successAction` is a function that should be called when the the event you're measuring occurs.
-In this experiment your two variants are buttons, so the "onClick" event is probably our `successAction`.
-Make sure that your code fires successAction when an onClick event occurs in ButtonA or ButtonB.
+The AlphaBeta component passes the prop `successAction` to ComponentA and ComponentB (two variants you supply). `successAction` is a function that should be called when the the event you're measuring occurs.
+In this experiment your two variants are Buttons, so the "onClick" event is the `successAction`.
+Make sure that your code fires successAction when an onClick event occurs in `ButtonA` or `ButtonB`.

 ### Installation
 ```bash